-Love egg rolls?
-Caramel apple egg rolls are fun, innovative way to treat your family to a fall dessert.
+Caramel apple pie egg rolls are fun, innovative way to treat your family to a fall dessert.
+Just wrap apple pie filling in a wonton wrapper and flash fry on the stove.
+Serve warm with caramel sauce.

 I enjoy spending time in the kitchen with friends and learning new recipes.
 Not only do I learn a new skill, but I also love the face to face time I get to spend with a friend learning about her family and background.
 You have a lot of time to chat while rolling egg rolls so these are a great way to spend some quality time with family and friends.